horsemaker/neogcamp-levelZero-only-concepts/lecture 2 - getting started with Git, VScode & Hosting/README.md

 # HOW TO HOST YOUR WEBSITE FOR FREE?
 _Now, let's enjoy the cake!!!!_

-There are many platforms to host your website for free like Vercel, Netlify, Azure, AWS, Heroku etc.
+There are many platforms to host your website for free like Vercel, Netlify, GitHub Pages, Heroku etc.

 Netlify has github integration and is very simple to use.